 The Graduate School of Biomedical Sciences (GSBS) of the Texas Tech University Health Sciences Center (TTUHSC) was established in 1991 by the First Called Session of the 72nd Legislature in HB1 and authorized in January 1994 by the Texas Higher Education Coordinating Board.
 The Faculty of the GSBS shall participate in the governance of the Graduate Programs authorized by the Texas Higher Education Coordinating Board (THECB) as existing within the TTUHSC.
 The governance of these programs shall be in accord with the authority vested in the GSBS Faculty by the State of Texas, the THECB, the TTUHSC Board of Regents, and the TTU System Chancellor.
 Degrees granted by GSBS Graduate Programs authorized under TTUHSC by the THECB shall be awarded through the TTUHSC.
-All new programs, including interdisciplinary programs, approved by the THECB for offering through the TTUHSC Graduate School of Biomedical Sciences shall be reviewed by the GSBS Graduate Council before they are submitted to the TTUHSC Board of Regents and the THECB.
+All new programs, including interdisciplinary programs, approved by the THECB for offering through the TTUHSC Graduate School of Biomedical Sciences shall be governed by these bylaws.
+All proposed M.S. and Ph.D. programs from the Graduate School of Biomedical Sciences shall be reviewed by the GSBS Graduate Council before they are submitted to the TTUHSC Board of Regents and the THECB.